nedako/SequenceLearningModel/README.md

 For M.capacity = 1 , the functions slm_simTrial and slm_simTrialCap will be the same.
 I have also made some changes to the slm_plotTrial and slm_testModel in my branch.
 # Problems to be fixed:
-buffer size 1 shows the fastest MT compared to others.
+buffer size 1 shows the fastest MT compared to higher buffersizes, which considering the data, shouldn't be the case.

+Reason:
+when planning more than 1 digit at the same time, the execution command is not issued unless all the digits within planning range hit the boundary at the same time.
+This can take considerable longer than one digit, since out of N digits that are being planned even if 1 is not above threshold, the horserace has to continue for all.

+Possible Solutions:
+1 -  lower the noise SD exponentially when planning more than 1 digits 2-  boost the information integration rate

 # Important note1 :